GoogleCloudPlatform/mfg-ml-examples/looker/README.md

 ## Deployment

-The deployment of the MFG ML LookML is done in three steps:
+The deployment of the MFG ML LookML is done in 2 steps:

 - Create BigQuery connection in Looker
 - Create LookML project and configure Git integration